Theoretical-Neuroscience-Group/BinomialSynapses.jl/README.md

 ## Usage

 User API is work in progress.
 This is a minimal working example for running the nested particle filter on synthetic data and producing a plot of the observation trace and the posterior histograms.

+References:
+- On the nested particle filter: Crisan, Dan, and Joaquin Miguez.
+"Nested particle filters for online parameter estimation in discrete-time state-space Markov models."
+Bernoulli 24.4A (2018): 3039-3086.
+- On the model of stochastic synapse: Gontier, Camille, and Jean-Pascal Pfister.
+"Identifiability of a Binomial Synapse."
+Frontiers in computational neuroscience 14 (2020): 86.
 ```julia
 using BinomialSynapses